 There are three main types of arthritis, each triggered by different factors:

-Osteoarthritis may be a result of age but can also be caused by a joint injury or another condition–such as hip dysplasia or a ruptured cruciate ligament–in younger dogs.
-Heavy stress on joints, such as jumping over obstacles or strenuous exercise, can also be a culprit.
+- Osteoarthritis may be a result of age but can also be caused by a joint injury or another condition — such as hip dysplasia or a ruptured cruciate ligament — in younger dogs.
+Heavy stress on joints, like jumping over obstacles or strenuous exercise, can also be a culprit.
 It’s common in many large-breed dogs, and overweight dogs are more susceptible because of the increased pressure on their joints.

-Immune-mediated arthritis occurs when a dog’s antibodies–which should keep him healthy–are instead directed at their own connective tissue.
+- Immune-mediated arthritis occurs when a dog’s antibodies, which should keep the dog healthy, are instead directed at their own connective tissue.
 It can result in the destruction of the joint and cartilage, or it may cause only inflammation in the joint.

 Symptoms Of Arthritis In Dogs